Hydrobore/GroundwaterAPI/README.md

 This repository contains scripts to fetch groundwater level data from an API (DEFRA hydrology data explorer, URL: http://environment.data.gov.uk/hydrology) process it, and combine the results into a single dataset.
 The data is collected from two types of borehole measurements:

-Dipped Boreholes: For manually dipped measurements.

-Logged Boreholes: For automatically logged measurements.
+Dipped Boreholes: For manually dipped measurements, and Logged Boreholes: For automatically logged measurements.

 Contents